It's five am and I'm sat in a diner in

 Our new friends, James and his partner James invite us over the road to The Monster Bar;

-'Everyone will migrate there in the next hour anyhow.
+next hour anyhow.
 Let's head over now.'

 A very camp short man heads towards us brandishing an umbrella which he points accusingly at the James's.